 What to Look for When Choosing a Single Speed or Fixed Gear Bike

 The most popular frame and fork material for single speed and fixed gear bikes is steel.
 The reason is that steel stands up well to the abuses of urban riding.
 It can handle bumps and scratches and drops without bending or cracking.
 Steel can also handle the extreme forces generated by fixed gear cycling.
 It is the most durable bike frame material.
-If a steel frame cracks, it can usually be easily repaired by any welder.
 One thing you do have to look out for is rust.

 Aluminum frames are also popular for single speed and fixed gear bikes.
 They are significantly lighter than steel.
 To save weight, some riders choose to use a carbon fiber fork.
 You can build a single speed or fixed gear bike with any frame material.
-For more info on different bike frame materials, check out my guides:
+Some riders prefer carbon.
+A carbon fork can improve ride quality.

-Pretty much any type of bike frame can be run single speed, including mountain bikes, road bikes, fat bikes, folding bikes, etc. Most riders prefer a rigid frame and fork for single speed and fixed gear riding.
+Pretty much any type of bike frame can be run single speed.
+Most riders prefer a rigid frame and fork for single speed and fixed gear riding.
 Not having suspension keeps the bike simple and efficient.

 Chain Tension on Single Speed and Fixed Gear Bikes